E-Ghafour/Persian_Embedrank_Keyphrase_Extraction/README.md

 # Keyword_extraction
-extracting the keyword of the persian texts
+extracting the keyword of the persian texts using hazm nltk lib